wujy28/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.

    2. Test case: `sort name`<br>
-      Expected: Patient list is sorted according to `name` in alphanumerical order.
+      Expected: Patient list is sorted according to `name` in alphanumeric order.
 Details of success of command is shown in the status message.
 Order of patients in list is updated in UI.

    3. Test case: `sort`<br>